-Under U.S. immigration law, if you have been persecuted or you fear being persecuted in your home country on the basis of race, then you may qualify for asylum or refugee status in the United States.
-This would allow you to live and work in the country, and would make you eligible for permanent residence (the green card) after one year.
+Under U.S. immigration law, if you have been persecuted or you fear being persecuted in your home country on the basis of race, then you can qualify for asylum or refugee status in the United States.
+(See 8 U.S.C. § 1158.)
+This would allow you to live and work in the country, and would make you eligible to apply for permanent residence (a green card) after one year.

 For example, if members of your group have been denied basic rights of citizenship in your home country because of their race (as South Africa's black population was during the country's apartheid era), then you may, in principle, qualify for asylum or refugee status in the United States.
-(Note, however, that, in practice, immigration judges and officers might expect you to show that the racist climate has had an especially negative personal impact on you.)
+(Note, however, that, in practice, immigration judges and officers might expect you to show that the racist climate has had an especially harsh negative personal impact on you.)

-Proving that a person was perceived as belonging to a particular race will be easy in some cases (especially when the person's race can be identified based on physical traits).
+Proving that a person was perceived as belonging to a particular race will be easy in some cases (especially when the person's race can be readily identified based on physical traits).
 In other cases, applicants for asylum or refugee status should highlight the language used to refer to their perceived group in their home society, and describe the group's history in sufficient detail.